Lock Dates

 - Deleted

-This ensures that finalised periods (such as completed BAS quarters or audited financial years) remain unchanged.
+This ensures that finalised periods (such as completed BAS quarters or audited financial years) remain unchanged when you choose to protect them.

 Accessing Lock Date Settings